My Story

 The early days freelancing from home

-Then I got a call from a local internet marketing agency who had seen my work and were interested in hiring me.
+Then, I got a call from a local internet marketing agency that had seen my work and was interested in hiring me.
 While my freelance business was gaining traction, I left it for a job with a steady paycheck.
-Don't get me wrong, I was excited and very appreciative of this new opportunity.
+Don't get me wrong – I was excited and very appreciative of this new opportunity.

-I had the opportunity to work with some big companies like Target, 3M, and the Minneapolis/St. Paul International Airport (I'm done name-dropping).
-I was gaining great experience doing web work for businesses of all sizes and got to learn from some very talented and awesome people.
+I worked with big companies like Target, 3M, and the Minneapolis/St. Paul International Airport.
+I gained great experience doing web work for businesses of all sizes and learned from some very talented and awesome people.

 Time kept moving on...